tsetlin/andob/README.md

 ### Matching Engine
-An implementation in Kotlin of a matching engine continuously trying to match the incoming BUY and SELL orders see if they can trade
+An implementation in Kotlin of a matching engine continuously trying to match the incoming BUY and SELL orders.
+Produces crossing trades on any match

 ANDOB stands for Andrey's Order Book